Musical Theatre

 Your first year provides a foundation of skills training in acting, singing and dance, underpinned by contextual and industry studies.
 You will be given the opportunity to engage in projects exploring creative devising and extended scene studies from the musical theatre stage.

-You graduate with practical performance skills, industry knowledge, and an impressive work portfolio under your belt - basically you are ready to pursue a variety of careers within the musical theatre industry, with the confidence to pursue your dream job.
+You graduate with practical performance skills, industry knowledge, and an impressive work portfolio under your belt - essentially you are ready to pursue a variety of careers within the musical theatre industry, with the confidence to pursue your dream job.

 Musical theatre is a diverse and dynamic industry and this is reflected in the careers open to graduates who go on to find roles as musical theatre professionals creating, performing, researching or writing.
 Others work for theatrical houses that either receive shows or produce their own, or work with young people in education and community contexts.